ACCESS-NRI/access-om3-configs/documentation/docs/pages/configurations/MCW_100km.md

 ### Floe-size distribution

 In [`ice_in`](https://github.com/ACCESS-NRI/access-om3-configs/blob/dev-MCW_100km_era_iaf/ice_in), the MCW configuration changes `nfsd` from one to 12 and enables the prognostic floe-size-distribution tracer with `tr_fsd = .true.`.
 CICE therefore evolves ice area across 12 floe-radius categories as well as its five ice-thickness categories.
-The distribution responds to new-ice formation, lateral growth and melt, thermodynamic welding, and wave fracture; these processes affect floe perimeter and hence lateral thermodynamic tendencies.
+The distribution responds to new-ice formation, lateral growth and melt, thermodynamic welding, and wave fracture; these processes affect floe perimeter and hence lateral melt rates [@roach2019advances].

 ### Wave forcing

 `wav_coupling_to_cice = .true.` in `nuopc.runconfig` connects the models in both directions.
-CICE supplies ice thickness and floe diameter to WW3, while WW3 supplies its 25-bin wave-elevation spectrum to CICE at the coupling frequency.
+CICE supplies ice thickness and floe diameter to WW3, while WW3 supplies its instantaneous 25-bin wave-elevation spectrum to CICE at each coupling exchange.
 CICE uses that spectrum in its wave-fracture step to update the floe-size distribution.

 `wave_spec_type = "constant"` does **not** mean that the spectrum is constant in time.
 In the CICE/Icepack wave-fracture algorithm it selects a constant-phase reconstruction of sea-surface elevation and one fracture iteration from the supplied spectrum; the alternative `random` mode uses random phases and iterates fracture to convergence.

 ### Wave and floe-size diagnostics

-All fields in `icefields_fsd_nml` are written to both daily and monthly streams (`"md"`).
+The relevant fields in `icefields_fsd_nml` are written to both daily and monthly streams (`"md"`).
 They comprise:

 - `fsdrad` and `fsdperim`: representative floe radius and perimeter per unit ice area;
 - `afsd` and `afsdn`: areal floe-size distribution, respectively aggregated over and resolved by ice-thickness category;
 - `dafsd_newi`, `dafsd_latg`, `dafsd_latm`, `dafsd_wave` and `dafsd_weld`: floe-size-distribution tendencies from new ice, lateral growth, lateral melt, wave fracture and welding;
-- `wave_sig_ht`: significant wave height calculated from the spectrum in ice; and
+- `wave_sig_ht`: significant wave height [diagnosed by CICE](https://github.com/ACCESS-NRI/CICE/blob/CICE6.6.3-2/cicecore/cicedyn/general/ice_step_mod.F90#L710-L713) from the instantaneous spectrum imported from WW3.
-- `aice_ww`, `diam_ww` and `hice_ww`: ice concentration, number-mean floe diameter and thickness in the form used for wave coupling.

 These fields allow changes in floe size to be attributed to their physical processes and compared with the wave conditions that drive fracture.